 Fred Lowther devotes his career primarily to the development of large energy and natural resource projects in the United States and abroad.
-He focuses his practice on domestic and international energy, water supply projects and transactions, and general counseling of energy companies in all sectors of the industry.
+He focuses his practice on domestic and international fossil and renewable energy projects, water supply projects and transactions, and general counseling of energy companies in all sectors of the industry.
 His work on water supply issues involves both structuring projects and litigating over water rights.
 He also focuses his practice on counseling companies in the energy technology sector.

 Energy Project Development

-Fred’s role as project counsel involves all aspects of project structuring, regulatory approvals, administrative and judicial litigation, financing, and general counseling for large projects and transactions involving natural gas, power generation, electric transmission, water supply and treatment, and crude oil in the U.S., Canada, Asia, and the Middle East.
+Fred’s role as project counsel involves all aspects of project structuring, regulatory approvals, administrative and judicial litigation, financing, and general counseling for large projects and transactions involving natural gas production and transportation, liquefied natural gas (“LNG”), power generation, electric transmission, renewable energy, and water supply and treatment in the United States, Canada, Europe, and Asia.

 From September 1998 to January 31, 2000, Fred served as in-house general counsel of KeySpan Corporation, a large New York and Boston-based utility company created by the merger of Brooklyn Union Gas, Long Island Lighting Company, and Eastern Enterprises.
-From February 2000-2009, he served as counsel to the chairman of KeySpan Corporation and National Grid U.S.
+From February 2000 to 2009, he served as counsel to the chairman of KeySpan Corporation and National Grid U.S.

 Business Transactions in the Former Soviet Union/Eastern Europe

 In 1972, Fred served as a member of the U.S. Government Mission to negotiate the 1972 U.S.-U.S.S.R.
 Trade Agreement.
-Since then, he has been active in business matters in the former Soviet Union and Eastern Europe.
+From 1991 to 1998, he chaired the firm’s office in St. Petersburg, Russia.
+Since then, he has remained active in business matters in the former Soviet Union and Eastern Europe.

 Fred represents several clients pursuing claims against the United States for the failure of the U.S. Department of Energy to commence removal of spent nuclear fuel from nuclear power plants, as required by the Nuclear Waste Policy Act of 1992.
 He continues to represent U.S. companies and communities in the efforts to develop a consent-based system for storage of nuclear waste in the United States.